its-charan-here/SWIR---Satellite-Image-Reconstruction/README.md

 - ***In order to have a reliable and efficient solution, we reverted back to binary parsing and kept the data to its Predefined 16 bit format and Started working on a neural network which would be able to process this 16 bit data.***

-- ***This eliminated the option for us to borrow and reference code from other commercial and free solutions being used to reconstruct day to day images as they supported onlt 8 bit data.***
+- ***This eliminated the option for us to borrow and reference code from other commercial and free solutions being used to reconstruct day to day images as they supported only 8 bit data.***

 ## Developing a Neural Network for the Reconstruction